K-PaaS/application-platform-guide-eng/install/application_platform/paasta_ap_min.md

 - min-vars.yml

-Can change the various variable values applied when installing PaaS-TA AP min or the settings of the VM to be distributed.
+Can change the various variable values applied when installing PaaS-TA AP min or the settings of the VM to be deployed.

 > $ vi ~/workspace/paasta-deployment-min/paasta/min-vars.yml
 ```